Planning to start your Cloud Kitchen? Here are the things you need to know

 Reasons For The Growth of Cloud Kitchen in India

-And when compared to the conventional dine-in restaurants, a cloud kitchen generates much revenue.
+Changes in consumer behaviour led to the rise of CK.
+And when compared to conventional dine-in restaurants, a cloud kitchen generates much revenue.

 - The profit margin of a dine-in restaurant is 3% whereas the profit margin of a cloud kitchen is 10%